winsmith/n-body-problem/README.md

 ## A Note about Versions

 This branch contains the Swift version of this talk.
 For an older version with example code in Python, look at the `python` branch.

+## To Dos

+- merge timeSteps and ticks and such
+- Improve `circularVelocity` helper method
+- extract calculation code into its own object so the calculation can be switched between Hohmann and Brute Force at run time
+- Bodys that are not planetoids should be able to be accelerated